Create a Theme

 Extend the default theme

-Let’s try this out by drastically modifying the base font color.
+Let’s create a theme that drastically modifies the base font color.
 That way, you can clearly tell when Asciidoctor PDF is using your theme.
-Create a new file named my-theme.yml and populate it with the following code:

 extends: default